artiks12/DatasetPreperation/README.md

 3) The datasets will be stored in datasets folder

 These datasets are uused in model fine-tuning process.
 The link to model fine-tuning repository is here: https://github.com/artiks12/ModelFineTuningPipeline

+### Version 2
+There are two problems with the GetmodelTestInstructions.py script
+- It does not filter out duplicates
+- It might crash

+TO prevent these issues use GetModelTestInstructions_v2.py script.
+The original was used for the thesis.